autocrossblog/autocrossblog.github.io/_posts/2024-03-26-red-hills-national-tour-results.md

 ## Saturday Run 2
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6nIdPuJmTRg?si=JlG5YgKCKCE5SHy5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Saturday evening the local region provided Pizzas for dinner, I am NOT a fan of cold pizza, so I was right near the front of the line and was pleasantly suprised that I enjoyed the Marcos deliver they brought in.
+Saturday evening the local region provided Pizzas for dinner, I am NOT a fan of cold pizza, so I was right near the front of the line and was pleasantly surprised that I enjoyed the Marcos deliver they brought in.
 Kudos to the Red Hills region for a great dinner experience!

 Dave, Beth and Sean all went out for a course walk after dinner, I didn't dare attempt that on Saturday evening due to the pain I was feeling in my feet, I was hoping that I would be a bit better Sunday morning and get a couple of course walks in before Sunday runs.